jackhumbert/FreeTheWheel/README.md

 ## How to use it

 Run `./ftw` once you've plugged in your wheel.
-You'll need to run it every time you restart/plug it back in.
+You'll need to run it every time you restart/plug it in.

 ## How to compile

-Run `make`
+Assuming you have a development environment, run `make`